Esraa0609/Connect-4-Game/README.md

-🎮 Connect Four in C# WinForms
+# 🎮 Connect Four in C# WinForms

-🚀 About the Project
+## 🚀 About the Project
 This is a Connect Four game built as part of the Visual C# course at the ITI (Information Technology Institute), Full Stack .NET Track.

-It demonstrates how to combine WinForms, game logic, and GDI+ drawing into a fun project with a polished user experience.
-🚀 Features

-👫 Two Modes

-Player vs Player

-Player vs Computer (with a basic AI that blocks and plays strategically)

-🎨 Custom Board Rendering

-Board and discs drawn with GDI+

-Red and Yellow discs with proper alignment

-🖱️ Simple Controls

-Click a column → disc drops automatically

-Turn indicator panel shows whose turn it is

-🔄 Game Management

-Restart button resets the board instantly

-Home button returns to the main menu (without opening new windows)

-🎭 UI Flow

-Splash screen with progress bar

-Main menu with game mode selection

-Embedded forms (game runs inside the same window for smooth navigation)

-📸 Screenshots

-📌 Start Menu

-📌 Game Mode Selection

-📌 Gameplay – Player vs Player

-📌 Gameplay – Player vs Computer

-📌 Victory Popup 🎉

-🎯 How to Play

-Launch the application.

-Choose your game mode: Play with Friend or Play with Computer.

-Click on a column – your disc will drop to the lowest available slot.

-First to connect four in a row (horizontal, vertical, or diagonal) wins.

-Use the Restart button to play again, or Home to return to the menu.
-🧠 Under the Hood

-Form Embedding
-Instead of opening multiple windows, game forms are embedded into the main form:

-gameForm.TopLevel = false;
-gameForm.FormBorderStyle = FormBorderStyle.None;
-gameForm.Dock = DockStyle.Fill;
-this.Controls.Add(gameForm);
-gameForm.Show();

-Computer AI
+It demonstrates how to combine **WinForms**, **game logic**, and **GDI+ drawing** into a fun project with a polished user experience.

+---

+## ✨ Features

+### 👥 Two Modes
+- Player vs Player
+- Player vs Computer (with a basic AI that blocks and plays strategically)

+### 🎨 Custom Board Rendering
+- Board and discs drawn with **GDI+**
+- Red and Yellow discs with proper alignment

+### 🖱️ Simple Controls
+- Click a column → disc drops automatically
+- Turn indicator panel shows whose turn it is

+### 🔄 Game Management
+- Restart button resets the board instantly
+- Home button returns to the main menu (without opening new windows)

+### 🎭 UI Flow
+- Splash screen with progress bar
+- Main menu with game mode selection
+- Embedded forms (game runs inside the same window for smooth navigation)

+---

+## 📸 Screenshots

+📌 **Start Menu**

+📌 **Game Mode Selection**

+📌 **Gameplay – Player vs Player**

+📌 **Gameplay – Player vs Computer**

+📌 **Victory Popup 🎉**

+---

+## 🎯 How to Play

+1. Launch the application.
+2. Choose your game mode: *Play with Friend* or *Play with Computer*.
+3. Click on a column – your disc will drop to the lowest available slot.
+4. First to connect four in a row (**horizontal, vertical, or diagonal**) wins.
+5. Use the **Restart** button to play again, or **Home** to return to the menu.

+---

+## 🧠 Computer AI
 The AI isn’t random – it follows simple strategy:

-Play winning move if available.
+- Play winning move if available.

-Block opponent’s winning move.
+- Block opponent’s winning move.

-Prefer central columns (classic Connect Four strategy).
+- Prefer central columns (classic Connect Four strategy).

+---

-Graphics
+## 🎨 Graphics
-Board and discs are drawn dynamically with GDI+ using Graphics.FillRectangle and Graphics.FillEllipse.
+Board and discs are drawn dynamically with **GDI+** using:
+- `Graphics.FillRectangle`
+- `Graphics.FillEllipse`

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-C# .NET (WinForms)
+- C# .NET (WinForms)

-Visual Studio
+- Visual Studio

-GDI+ Graphics
+- GDI+ Graphics

+---

-🌟 Future Improvements
+## 🌟 Future Improvements

-🎶 Add sound effects and background music
+- 🎶 Add sound effects and background music

-🧠 Smarter AI with difficulty levels
+- 🧠 Smarter AI with difficulty levels

-🎨 Disc drop animations
+- 🎨 Disc drop animations

-🌐 Online multiplayer using SignalR or sockets
+- 🌐 Online multiplayer using SignalR or sockets

+---

-💡 Final Note
+## 💡 Final Note

-This game is both a learning milestone and a fun project.
+This game is both a **learning milestone** and a **fun project**.

 If you found it helpful or enjoyable, ⭐ star the repo – it really helps!
 Feedback and contributions are welcome 🚀